CalebLuffe/AdvancedMDT/Readme.txt

 Support
 -------
 This is highly experimental and has not been fully tested yet, still Alpha stage and cleaning up code as we speak.
-Looking for constructive help
+Looking for constructive help and code testing